graphql-java/java-dataloader/README.md

 The scope of your `DataLoader` instances is important.
 You might want to create them per web request to ensure data is only cached within that web request and no more.

-If your data can be shared across web requests then you might want to scope your data loaders so they survive longer than the web request say.
+If your data can be shared across web requests then use a custom cache to keep values in a common place.
+You should however aim to keep the data loader instances per web request because they are stateful components that contain promises (with context) that are likely share the same affinity as the web request.

 ## Custom caches